lbowles/Personal-Website-V2/portfolio/src/posts/one-year-at-bitcoins-hottest-startup.md

 4. **Scalable business model**
    - I loved how simple the revenue model was, just taking a % fee on the interest earned.
 This is in contrast to most crypto startups which either don't have a monetisation plan or have a very convoluted one.
 5. **Strong founding team**
-   - All domains were covered by the founders, having a CEO, CTO and CMO
+   - All domains were covered by the founders, having a CEO, CTO and CMO.
 6. **Do they have solid investors**
-   - Yes
+   - Yes.
 7. **Do they have that secret sauce**
-   - Yes, although I can't reveal what it is
+   - Yes, although I can't reveal what it is.

 ## Riding a rollercoaster
 Working at a startup, especially in the crypto space, can be an intense experience compared to traditional jobs.
 The pace is relentless, and the workload can be overwhelming at times.
 I've personally gone through cycles of overworking, and finding a balance has been crucial for long-term sustainability.